fpvout/fpvout.com/content/english/faq/Damage-Goggles.md

 ---

-No. This does not require you to make changes to your DJI Goggles in any way.
+No. This does not require you to make changes to your DJI Goggle in any way.
 The goggle is working as intended by the manufacturer.